Mitchell Starc: 2015

 Australia's time in England finished with an ODI series.
 Starc played, but his ankle injury from earlier in the tour became aggravated again.
 MRI scans showed that Starc once again had bone spurs in his ankles.
 He required cortisone injections to treat inflammation in his ankle joint and missed the 4th ODI, but returned for the final match of the series despite many other players being rested because of the short turnover to their next tour in Bangladesh (though this tour was postponed a day before the Australian players were scheduled to fly to Bangladesh due to security concerns, and ultimately rescheduled for 2017).
 Starc took a wicket in the opening over of the match, reminiscent of the 2015 World Cup final, as Australia bowled out England for a mere 138 runs.
-During the match, Starc bowled a ball which struck England captain Eoin Morgan on the side of his helmet and forced him to retire hurt due to concussion.
+During the match, Starc bowled a ball which struck England captain Eoin Morgan on the helmet and forced him to retire hurt due to concussion.
 This had an impact on Starc because he had been there in 2014 for the match where Phillip Hughes was struck by the ball and later died.
 The concussion meant Morgan was unable to play any further matches in the 2015 season.

 The postponement of Australia's tour of Bangladesh left Starc available to play domestic cricket.
 He began the 2015/16 season playing for New South Wales in the 2015–16 Matador BBQs One-Day Cup.
 Cricket Australia had him rested for New South Wales' fifth match because of his ankle injury, but Starc dominated the rest of the tournament.
 Starc helped New South Wales to win the tournament in the final, where he took three wickets.
 Across the tournament he took 26 wickets with a bowling average of 8.11 (the player with the next-most wickets was Kane Richardson with 15) and was named player of the series.
 This broke the record for the most wickets in a season in Australian domestic one-day cricket, beating a record set by Shane Harwood, who took 24 wickets in 10 matches in the 2008–09 Ford Ranger One Day Cup.